 Read about the dynamic history and people behind one of Oklahoma’s oldest nonprofits in the new book Changed Lives: A History of Sunbeam Family Services.

-Written by noted Oklahoma history author Bob Burke and Sunbeam Chief Executive Officer Jim Priest, with former long-time Chief Executive Officer Ray Bitsche, the 143-page book is a must-read for anyone interested in learning about the individuals and families whose lives have been changed by Sunbeam.
+Written by noted Oklahoma history author Bob Burke and former Sunbeam Chief Executive Officer Jim Priest, with former long-time Chief Executive Officer Ray Bitsche, the 143-page book is a must-read for anyone interested in learning about the individuals and families whose lives have been changed by Sunbeam.

 Opening its doors just before Oklahoma’s statehood, Sunbeam Family Services has served Oklahomans since 1907.
 Changed Lives is an inspiration book highlighting our 109 year history, telling the stories of notable Oklahomans who generously contributed to Sunbeam’s legacy and stories of the vulnerable Oklahomans whose lives has been impacted.
 Today, Sunbeam continues to provide help, hope and opportunity to those in need.